-Are you having a hard time talking about sex with your partner?
+Are you having a hard time getting your partner to open up about sex?

 Sometimes, talking about sex is always an awkward moment, especially if you’re in a new relationship.

 And at other times, you could be in a seasoned relationship and still feel uncomfortable discussing sex because you’re afraid you may be judged.

 If you want to take the initiative to talk about sex, but your partner seems too embarrassed to discuss their ideas and thoughts with you, fret not.

 [Read: How to dirty talk and 23 sexy tips and examples to arouse anyone]

 Couples who have strong sexual communication are more satisfied with their sex lives.
 So, if you’re experiencing issues with your sex life, talking to your partner openly and honestly about them might help improve your relationship and sex life.

 Open communication can lead to increase emotional intimacy between the two of you too, which leads to a stronger relationship.
 So, here are some situations when you might want to get your partner to open up about sex.
 [Read: How to talk about sex without sounding like a pervert]

 As relationships progress, sometimes people’s libidos change – especially as they age.
 So, if you are troubled by a change in one of your sex drives, then it’s time to have a conversation about it to figure out why.